ApexRMS/landfireupdate/README.md

 ```

-Please see the example data files linked in the **Setup** section for an details
+Please see the example data files linked in the **Setup** section for details on
-on the exact information expected in each file.
+the exact information expected in each file.